owikle/topicmodeling/content/0-intro.md

 # Intro to Text as Data

 Utilizing text as data requires breaking down a text into smaller units of analysis.
-Doing so can allow us to see patterns and approach text from different points of entry that may not otherwise exist
+Doing so can allow us to see patterns and approach text from different points of entry.
-(examples)

-If we are looking at books, those smaller units of analysis are usually words.
-Though many analyses that we run on text tend to be accomplished fairly quickly, the bulk of time doing this type of research is spent on preparing text so that those smaller units of analyses can be accessed by the digital tools we use.
+Usually, these smaller units of analysis are words.
+Much of the time spent doing text analysis research is spent preparing text so that those smaller units of analyses can be accessed by the digital tools we use.

 ## Selecting and getting to know a corpus